Carcinogens in Drinking Water Supply

 THMs are Cancer Group B carcinogens (shown to cause cancer in laboratory animals).
 Trichloromethane (chloroform) is by far the most common in most water systems.
 Dibromochloromethane is the most serious cancer risk, (0.6 ug/l to cause a 10-6 cancer risk increase) followed in order by Bromoform (4 ug/l), and Chloroform (6 ug/l).

-2 Responses to 'Carcinogens in Drinking Water Supply'
+2 thoughts on “Carcinogens in Drinking Water Supply